Who can get it

-Older children getting payments under their own name may also get a letter.
+Children who get payments under their own name can also get the benefit.

-- getting one of the payments in the table below for at least 1 day of the calendar year
+- get one of the payments listed below for at least 1 day of the calendar year

 |Child's parent, carer, or guardian||

 When you can get it

 We'll determine your eligibility at the beginning of each calendar year.
 This covers the entire year.